iotawtf/iotanode-syncrestart/README.md

 # iotanode-syncrestart
 Simple node.js script to restart iota node if it falls out of sync.
 Must be run on same machine as node.

+Make sure to run npm install to install dependencies

 TIPS:

 Run this every 5 minutes in cron as root user (or whatever user can control IRI)